 If you’re familiar with these, feel free to skip ahead to our next onboarding guide, titled Earnings, Expenses, Experience.

-Here’s the deal.
-To make sure that all the drivers on the platform are reliable, professional folks doing legitimate business, we run a simple background check.
-You submit your information — phone number, address, SSN — and we run it through a screening service called Checkr, which verifies that you’re on the up and up.
+To make sure that all the drivers on the platform are reliable professionals engaged in legitimate business, we require a simple background check.
+We need you to submit your information — phone number, address, social security number — so we can run it through a screening service called Checkr, which verifies that everything's on the up and up.

-As soon as you submit this information to us, you’ll be able to message customers and bid on their shipments.
-And once your background check has cleared, we’ll stamp your profile as “CitizenShipper-certified”!
+As soon as you submit this information, you’ll be able to message customers and bid on their shipments.
+Once your background check has cleared, we’ll stamp your profile as “CitizenShipper-certified”!